 Research comparing public procurement regulations across countries and analyzing their impact on economic performance has been limited due to the lack of comparable data.
-This study data set that covers key regulations that affect the ability of private sector companies to do business with governments.
+This study documents public procurement regulation and related processes in 142 economies using a new data set that covers key regulations that affect the ability of private sector companies to do business with governments.
 Several stages of the procurement process are identified: bid preparation, bid and contract management, and payment of suppliers.
 Based on these inputs, we construct an overall index of the quality of public procurement (PP score).
 We next link the public procurement process to a crude measure of road quality maintained by the World Bank.
 The data measure the quality of trade and transport-related infrastructure.